 Everyone loves watching videos of other people.
-Especially when they are having fun, laughing and smiling or saying funny things.
+Especially when they are having fun, laughing and smiling, or saying funny things.
 Nobody wants to watch 10 minutes of scenery, no matter how amazing it is.

 First of all, what is ‘filler’ footage?
 Filler footage can easily be described as stock video.
-There will be certain scenes that you shoot which are integral to the story you are telling.
+There will be certain scenes that you shoot that are integral to the story you are telling.
 A creative way to transition between these scenes is by using some static scenes as filler.

-Be creative with the camera it will definitely pay off.
+Being creative with the camera it will definitely pay off.
 Remember, it is easy enough to cull unnecessary footage but impossible to create footage you don’t have after your return.

 If you have an action camera such as a GoPro, you know all about accessories and what you can buy to mount your camera in different positions.
 Using as many of these accessories as possible will give you a variety of shooting angles that ultimately makes for a more interesting video… even if you are shooting something which is not very interesting!

 Accessories are not absolutely required to get good shots.
 Simply swapping the height that you hold the camera or panning the camera from left to right can create a variance in your shooting angles that provides better quality footage.
 Stick the camera on the ground facing the sky and have your friends step over the camera.
-Set the camera on the floor facing down the sidewalk and start walking toward the camera and the walk past it.
-Each of these shots, although they sound cumbersome and useless actually add to the overall story that you will tell in your video.
+Set the camera on the floor facing down the sidewalk and start walking toward the camera and then walk past it.
+Each of these shots, although they sound cumbersome and useless actually adds to the overall story that you will tell in your video.

 Bottom line?
 Get creative and try new things with your camera!
 Check videos on YouTube to see what others have done before.

-Ok so you’ve followed all of the tips above, created a story and shot all the footage needed.
+Ok, so you’ve followed all of the tips above, created a story, and shot all the footage needed.
 Now comes the tough part…editing.

 We’ve put together some of the steps you will need to think about when editing your videos below: